section-engineering-education/engineering-education/content/articles/using-edge-computing-to-handle-content-migration/index.md

 - **Perform quality control:** A quality technical check should be made to ensure correctness for every significant amount of content migrated.
 At this step, the users who are conversant with the information involved should contribute to ascertain whether the system is working.
 - **Disabling access to the old system:** The access to the old system should be disabled instead of being deleted for some time.
 The reason is that some data might not have been successfully migrated due to legal or regulatory issues.
 However, it is helpful for the end-users not to access the old system once the migration process is over.

-Content migration can be complex and not an easy task to undertake.
+Content migration can be complex to undertake.
 It comes with some issues attached to it; some are technical.
 However, most technical issues involved can be handled by edge computing, as covered in the following sections.

-### Using edge computing to handle content migration issues
+### Using Edge Computing to handle Content Migration issues
 #### Latency issues
 We will take a scenario whereby the servers are located in North America.
 Suppose a site visitor in Asia accesses the old URL.
 In that case, the request will travel to North America only to miss out on the resource requested.
 Then the redirect instructions will force the visitor back to where the resource is currently located.
 The browser will then send another request to North America to fetch the actual content on arrival.
 Finally, the visitor will access the original target.